paypal/paypalhttp_node/CONTRIBUTING.md

-# Contribute to the Braintree Node HttpClient
+# Contribute to the PayPal Node HttpClient

 ### *Pull requests are welcome!*